Boston Lodge: Early history

 Construction of the causeway, known locally as ‘The Cob’, linking Penrhyn Isa on the Merioneth shore with the small rocky island called Ynys Towyn (where Britannia Terrace now stands in Porthmadog) near the Caernarfonshire shore, started in 1807 and was completed in 1811 during which time large quantities of stone was quarried and extracted from both ends.
 The embankment, which was the final stage of the Traeth Mawr land reclamation scheme, was 24 ft wide at the top (where the railway now runs), 180 ft wide at the base, 21 ft deep and about 1 mi in length.
 The quarrying created both the Britannia Terrace site at Porthmadog and the railway workshops site at Boston Lodge.

 The site at Boston Lodge first held barracks for many of the 150 men working from the Merioneth side on the embankment construction, together with stables and smithies for the horses and wagons used to carry the stone.
 Later with the coming of the horsedrawn Festiniog Railway, the stables and smithies were brought back into use from 1836 onwards and there has been almost continuous development of the site for railway purposes since that time.

-Festiniog Railway
+Ffestiniog Railway

 In the years from 1847 to 1851 the works was considerably developed by the construction of ferrous and non-ferrous foundries, a pattern making shop, a blacksmith's shop, a carpenter's shop, and an engine house in which a steam engine provided power for machinery in a sawmill, pattern shop and machine shops.
 In the 1870s further construction provided a paint shop, joiner's shop and erecting shop in which in 1879 and 1885 the double Fairlie engines Merddin Emrys and Livingston Thompson were built.
 Prior to 1915 the works employed about 30 men.
 During World War I most of the works was used as a munitions factory (largely staffed by women) from 17 September 1915 until early in 1919.
 The fortunes of the railway and its works declined from the mid-1920s with total closure from March 1947 to September 1954.